Baháʼí Faith in Asia: Nepal

 The Baháʼí Faith in Nepal begins after a Nepalese leader encountered the religion in his travels before World War II.
 Following World War II, the first known Baháʼí to enter Nepal was about 1952 and the first Nepalese Baháʼí Local Spiritual Assembly elected in 1961, and its National Spiritual Assembly in 1972.
 For a period of time, between 1976 and 1981, all assemblies were dissolved due to legal restrictions.
 The 2001 census reported 1,211 Baháʼís, and since the 1990s the Baháʼí community of Nepal has been involved in a number of interfaith organizations including the Inter-religious Council of Nepal promoting peace in the country.
+In 2023, the Universal House of Justice announced plans for the construction of a local Bahá’í House of Worship in Nepal.